matrix-org/matrix-spec-proposals/proposals/3161-printable-tickets.md

 Printable tickets shall feature Aztec codes with 21 layers (99×99).
 The barcode shall be printed in the dark-on-light colour scheme, however, if the ticket is printed in a light sensitive medium like a photo film, the light-on-dark scheme is also allowed.
-The check word amount shall be set as
+The check word amount shall be set as the smallest number possible that is greater than 25% of the data words.

 ## The paper layout